 Let Our Auto Accident Lawyer Help You Recover After an Accident

-There are about 160,000 Uber drivers and more than 100,000 Lyft drivers in the United States alone.
-That’s 260,000 or so strangers who may be in charge of your next ride.
+As of 2019, there were about 2.2 million Uber drivers and more than 1.4 million Lyft drivers in the United States alone.
+That’s over 3.6 million or so strangers who may be in charge of your next ride.
 While traditional cabs were covered by the insurance policy of the cab company, who pays damages if your driver gets into a collision?

 Auto accidents are no laughing matter.
-The human body is surprisingly fragile, and any severe trauma to the head or spine could prevent you from working any job for the rest of your life.
+The human body is extremely fragile, and any severe trauma to the head or spine could prevent you from working or living as you once did for the rest of your life.
 If you find yourself facing exorbitant medical bills and a long recovery time, make sure you have excellent representation.
-Our Naples car accident attorney will be your trusted advocate in court.

 Our Naples rideshare accident attorney can be your trusted advocate throughout the legal process.
 Attorney Ryan Kuhl has extensive experience navigating auto accident claims, including rideshare accident cases.
 He is ready to fight for you and the recovery you are owed.

 “A Lawyer for his clients!”- Happy Client